 The hearing is an opportunity for the parties to address the Administrative Hearing Panel.
 The parties may address any information in the investigation report and supplemental statements submitted in response to the investigation report.
-The College will make all evidence directly related to the allegations, as shared in the evidence review with the preliminary investigation report, available to the parties at the hearing, including for the purposes of cross-examination.
+The College will make all evidence directly related to the allegations, as shared in the evidence review, available to the parties at the hearing, including for the purposes of cross-examination.

 The Administrative Hearing Panel has the discretion to determine the format for the hearing and its deliberations.
 Typically, the Complainant and Respondent will have an opportunity to provide an opening statement to the Administrative Hearing Panel.
-Each party will then have an opportunity to address the Administrative Hearing Panel and respond to questions by the Administrative Hearing Panel, and/or as described below, the other party's adviser.
+Each party will then have an opportunity to address the Administrative Hearing Panel and respond to questions by the

+Administrative Hearing Panel, and/or as described below, the other party's adviser.
 The Administrative Hearing Panel also will hear from relevant witnesses, including the investigator(s).
 Each party will have the opportunity to question the other party, the witnesses, and the investigator(s) through their adviser of choice, or hearing adviser provided by the College, directly, orally, and in real time.
 If a party does not have an adviser present at the live hearing, the College will provide an adviser, free of charge, who may be, but is not required to be, an attorney, for questioning on behalf of that party.

 Only relevant questions may be asked of a party or witness.
 Before a Complainant, Respondent, or witness responds to a question, the Hearing Convener first will determine whether the question is relevant and briefly explain any decision to exclude a question as not relevant as defined above.
-If a party or witness does not submit to questioning by the other party's advisers at the hearing, the Administrative Hearing Panel may not rely on any statement made by that party or witness in reaching a determination regarding responsibility.
 The Administrative Hearing Panel may not draw any inference from the decision of a party or witness to not participate at the hearing.